virtual-labs/exp-bounded-buffer-iiith/experiment/procedure.md

 You will be able to see 4 components:
 * Producer: will show what stage the producer process is currently in
 * Consumer: will show which stage the consumer process is currently in
-Semaphores:
+* Semaphores:
   * Full: used to keep track of filled slots
   * Empty: used to keep track of empty slot
   * Mutex: used to lock the process
-Controls
+* Controls:
   * NextP: used to push the stage forward in produser
   * NextC: used to push the stage forward in consumer
   * Advance clock: used to advance the clock cycle

 1. If we receive an instruction saying that a producer wants to fill a slot we will click nextP to push the producer process through the various stages: